joshua-m-david/jerichoencryption/README.md

 - Convert existing code to use ES6+ language syntax with const/let, async/await etc. (future)
 - Remove jQuery reliance and just use vanilla JS. (future)
 - Add sources / links to libraries (if necessary host myself). (future)
-- Move or clone code base to GitLab or other provider (after Microsoft takeover of GitHub). (future)
 - Build into Firefox and/or Chromium WebExtension. (future)
 - Build into Android/iOS app with Progressive Web App or desktop app with Electron or similar application. (future)
 - Dark theme for night operation. (future)